Level IV-Art Lesson 6: Draw Like an Ancient Egyptian

 - A 12-inch (or 30 cm.) ruler

-- An assortment of bottled acrylic paint that includes burnt sienna, and pink (Egyptians used the darker color for men/boys and the lighter color for women/girls)
+- Tempera paints or acrylic paints that include burnt sienna, and pink (Egyptians used the darker color for men/boys and the lighter color for women/girls)

 - Masking tape

 - Paint palette